 (one synonym is Carcantia pterophoralis Walker, 1859)

 The adult moths of this species have fawn forewings, with a few dark spots, and darker areas along the costa and margin and a dark splodge at the tornus.
 The hindwings are paler with paler dark spots and splodges.
 The forewings each have a slightly concave costa, a slightly concave margin, and a concave hind-margin.
+In its resting position, the moth creases its wings.
 The wingspan is about 2 cms.

 The species occurs in

 Histoire Naturelle des Insectes; Spécies Général des Lépidoptères,

 Volume 9, Part 8 (1854), p.
 237, No. 209.